leoetlino/project-restoration/readme.md

 * create /home/leo/games/3ds/zelda_mm.3ds.exefsdir
 * copy **code.ips** to /home/leo/games/3ds/zelda_mm.3ds.exefsdir/**code.ips**
 * copy **exheader.bin** and place the file in /home/leo/games/3ds/, calling it **zelda_mm.3ds.exheader**

-### Notes

-* If the Project Restoration patch is applied successfully, a sound effect will be played right before the title screen.
-* In order to use the new ZL/ZR buttons, the Circle Pad Pro must be enabled in MM3D's options even on a New 3DS.

 ## Rationale